Marcussy34/dark-hypercore/PRD.md

 The system is built on a **"Privacy-First"** stack:

-### Execution (Dark Engine)
+### Execution (The Dark Kernel)
-A native Rust Central Limit Order Book (CLOB) optimized with Slab allocation to minimize memory paging inside TEEs.
+A native Rust Central Limit Order Book (CLOB) optimized with Slab allocation.
+It resides in the TEE to ensure all order data and matching logic are hidden from the host OS.

 ### Privacy (TEE-Native)
-Operations run within hardware-attested Intel TDX or AWS Nitro enclaves to ensure data is encrypted even "in-use".
+All sensitive computation runs within hardware-attested Intel TDX or AWS Nitro enclaves to ensure data is encrypted even "in-use".

-### Consensus (PoTE)
+### Consensus: Proof of Trusted Execution (PoTE)
-A "Proof of Trusted Execution" (PoTE) protocol utilizing Attestation-Based Voting on top of a pipelined BFT algorithm (HotStuff/HyperBFT).
-Nodes verify hardware signatures rather than re-executing private transactions.
+A consensus mechanism where validators verify hardware-generated Remote Attestation Quotes instead of re-executing private transactions.
+Implements Pipelined HotStuff (Jolteon variant) where:
+- Proposal View `v` extends `QC_{v-1}`
+- Voting logic replaces standard "Digital Signature Verification" with "TEE Attestation Verification" (PoTE)

 ### Auditability (View Keys)
-A dual-key system (Spend Key vs. View Key) allowing users to selectively disclose their transaction history for compliance without revealing it to the public.
+A dual-key system (Spend Key vs. View Key) for selective disclosure and regulatory compliance.

 ---

-## 4. Technical Requirements
+## 4. Technical Constraints (Strict Adherence)

+### 4.1 Language & Architecture
+- **Language:** Stable Rust only
+- **Architecture:** Monolithic binary to simplify TEE attestation and state management
+- **No Async in Hot Path:** The matching engine must remain synchronous and deterministic to ensure maximum throughput

+### 4.2 Data & Math
+- **Serialization:** `ssz_rs` (Simple Serialize) for all consensus and state data
+- **Math:** `rust_decimal` or custom `I80F48` fixed-point math.
+Floating points are strictly prohibited
+- **Memory:** Use the `slab` crate for pre-allocated order storage to prevent heap thrashing and page faults inside the TEE

-### 4.1 Performance Targets
+### 4.3 Performance Targets

 | Metric | Target |
 |--------|--------|